 How is the UX of contact lenses containers?
-It’s easy to overlook what we use daily, and yet everyday things are usually the ones that make us feel frustrated.
+It’s easy to overlook what we use daily, and yet everyday things are usually the most frustrating ones.

 A few months ago, I switched my multipurpose lens solution from a famous brand to an off-brand.
 Everything went smoothly, until I put the right lens into my left eye, and viceversa.